danmactough/node-feedparser/README.md

 feedparser.parseFile('./feed', callback);

-// To use the stream interface with a callback, you *MUST* use parseStream(), not piping feedparser.parseStream(fs.createReadStream('./feed'), callback);
+// Or use a stream instead of loading the whole file into memory feedparser.parseStream(fs.createReadStream('./feed'), callback);
 ```